-- Add in the confectioners sweetener gradually a little bit at a time while whipping with the electric mixer until all of the sweetener is mixed in.
+- Add in the confectioner’s sweetener gradually a little bit at a time while whipping with the electric mixer until all of the sweeteners are mixed in.

 - Add in the vanilla extract and coconut cream (or heavy cream) and blend with the mixer until smooth.

 - Wait for the cake to cool before icing.
 To make a layer cake, cut the cake in half lengthwise then put frosting in the middle and stack the layers.
 Then frost the whole outside of the cake.
 To smooth the frosting, dip a knife in hot water then run it over the frosting until smooth.